awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 ## Configuring CloudWatch Metrics Using the Elastic Beanstalk Console<a name="health-enhanced-cloudwatch-console"></a>

-You can use the Elastic Beanstalk Console to configure your environment to publish enhanced health reporting metrics to CloudWatch and make them available for use with monitoring graphs and alarms\.
+You can use the Elastic Beanstalk console to configure your environment to publish enhanced health reporting metrics to CloudWatch and make them available for use with monitoring graphs and alarms\.

 **To configure CloudWatch custom metrics in the Elastic Beanstalk console**